ErikVerheul/OneBacklog/README.md

 ![Example products overview](https://github.com/ErikVerheul/OneBacklog/blob/master/public/img/planning-board.png)

 <p>By drag&#38;drop the user changes the state of the tasks in the sprint.
 Changes are synced with the boards of other users and the tree view.
 Touch devices are supported.</p>
-<p>From the 'Product details' view context menu features and PBI's can be selected to be assigned to the current or next sprint:</p>
+<p>From the 'Product details' view context menu features and user story's can be selected to be assigned to the current or next sprint:</p>
 <ul>
-    <li>When a feature is selected all its descendants (PBI's and tasks) are assigned</li>
+    <li>When a feature is selected all its descendants (user story's and tasks) are assigned</li>
-    <li>When a PBI is selected, that PBI and it descendant tasks are assigned</li>
+    <li>When a user story is selected, that user story and it descendant tasks are assigned</li>
     <li>individual tasks cannot be assigned to a sprint (but can on the planning board)</li>
  </ul>

-<p>Tasks added to a PBI later will automatically inherit the sprintId from their parent or sibling.</p>
+<p>Tasks added to a user story later will automatically inherit the sprintId from their parent or sibling.</p>

 <p>SprintIds are made available by the 'admin' when he generates the default sprint calendar.
 Sprint periods cannot overlap and need to be contiguous.
 For now the calendar is stored in de database CONFIG file.
 Eventually products and even teams can have their own sprint calendar.